dev-ai-lab/aws-architect/README.md

 - File permissions and metadata are preserved (NFS POSIX, SMB...)
 - One agent task can use 10 Gbps, can setup a bandwidth limit
 - Agent should be installed on the on-premise.
 If we don't have n/w capacity --> `AWS snowcone`
+  - Order Snowcone via AWS Console.
+  - AWS ships it to your location.
+  - You connect it locally and run DataSync agent on it.
+  - Copy the data to Snowcone.
+  - Ship it back to AWS.
+  - AWS imports your data into S3, EFS, or FSx.

 ![drafted-aws-datasync.png](media/advanced-storage/drafted-aws-datasync.png)
 ![drafted-aws-datasync-internal.png](media/advanced-storage/drafted-aws-datasync-internal.png)